|

 Tests complete |

-over the last twelve months, with ancestral roots in Lancashire (12), Kent
+over the last two years, with ancestral roots in Lancashire (11) and Kent

 Thanks to everyone who has responded so far.
 If you are interested in